GiovanniGiorgi/vue-code-card/README.md

   </div>
 </ha-card>
 ````
-But you can create your own free template with the option _'default: false'_
+But you can create your own free template with the option _'default: false'_.\
+In this case no background, no border, no margin will be set
 ````yaml
 type: custom:vue-code-card
 title: Title